 – open Q&A

-Our first session was on September 29 at 16:00 BST, and ran for roughly 1 hour.
+Our next session will be on April 27 at 16:00 BST, and will run for roughly 1 hour.

 Ahead of this session, Mihaela published a piece of content on machine learning and the future of healthcare, entitled Revolutionizing healthcare: an invitation to clinical professionals everywhere.

 Session 2: a framework for ML for healthcare